 - You can enable sound alerts for your notifications.

 - You also have the option to snooze your notifications.

 How to enable Notifications mode and personalize notifications

 1. Click on the hamburger menu on the top right side of the BlueStacks screen.

 3. On the Settings page, select the Notifications tab.

 4. Under this tab, the first section lets you toggle between switching the Notification mode on or off.
 Clicking on the slider next to "Notification mode" changes its status.

 The image below shows the Notification mode in the enabled state.

 5. Below this is the section for Notification preferences.
-Here, you can toggle the following settings by clicking on their respective sliders:
+Here, you can toggle the following settings ON or OFF by clicking on their respective sliders: